eunices/sp-moneyxfer-server/Readme.md

 - Can use basic or JWT authentication
 - Filters must be defined in the app

-### Profile page
+### Profile
 - Concepts learnt:
   - Content negotiation: to send in json/ xml
   - Versioning of API
   - Object oriented programming using models
 - Created two versions, one with all the data (transactions and contacts), the other providing links.

+### Transactions and contacts
+- Prevent duplicate entries for contacts

-## todos:
+## Todos:
-- fix date time format
+- Fix: Date time format for transactionDate
-- consuming json for POSTing new user
+- Fix: Consuming XML for POSTing new user
+- Improvement: Array of contacts to be added